-A member of the Nat’l.
-Assoc. of Soft Water Service Operators since the early 1950s, and later of the Water Quality Association (WQA) until his retirement in 1994, John Braswell passed away on Sep.
+A member of the National Association of Soft Water Service Operators since the early 1950s, and later of the Water Quality Association (WQA) until his retirement in 1994, John Braswell passed away on Sep.
 21. He was active in developing the certification program at its inception in the early 1970s and was named a Water Specialist Emeritus last year.
 He was also an organizer of the Missouri Water Quality Association and was its president in 1973-74.
 The WQA is requesting that interested parties contact them at (630) 505-0160 for information on how to contribute to the WQRC in memory of Braswell.

 IBWA lauds many at show

 The International Bottled Water Association announced the winners of its Hall of Fame, Aqua Awards and the 2001 Route Salesperson of the Year.
 The presentations were made on Oct.
 6 at IBWA’s annual convention and trade show in Miami Beach, Fla.
 New inductees into the Hall of Fame were Henry R. “Bob” Hidell III and Jack West.
 Hidell is founder and owner of Hidell-Eyster Intl., of Hingham, Mass.
-He has helped guide bottled water companies to develop high quality products and has served in capacities with the IBWA including its board of directors as well as other committees.
+He has helped guide bottled water companies develop high quality products and has served in capacities with the IBWA including its board of directors as well as other committees.
 West is founder and president of Puro Filter Co., of Bedford Corners, N.Y.
-He was instrumental in developing the IBWA Model Code.
+He was vital in developing the IBWA Model Code.
 West is also an industry representative to Codex Alimentarius and a leader at the Drinking Water Research Foundation.